 Q: What type of return on investment can I expect from a bathroom remodeling if I sell my home?

-A: Bathroom remodeling tampa typically get the best return on investment in a remodeled home.
+A: Bathroom remodeling will typically get the best return on investment in a remodeled home.
 Realtor® Magazine reported that for the year 2010, the national average return on investment for bathroom remodeling was between 93.2 percent and 102.2 percent depending upon if the budget is upscale or moderate.
 In metropolitan areas like Tampa, the return ranged from 116 percent to 136.3 percent.
-So, many people actually make substantial money when investing in a bathroom remodeling project for their Tampa homes.
+So, many people actually make substantial money when investing in a bathroom remodeling project for their Tampa and Saint Augustine homes.

 Q: How much Does a bathroom remodel cost?